Give Your Laundry a Natural Boost with These Seven DIY Ideas

-Sometimes, your washing machine may be the very thing standing in the way of fresh laundry.
-Dirt and residue often get stuck in the nooks of your machine, so cleaning it once or twice a month is a great way to make sure it’s pristine.
-Remove all clothing from the machine, then pour ½ cup of baking soda into the detergent compartment and run a complete cycle to remove built-up residue from detergents and dirty laundry.
+Sometimes your washer may be the very thing standing in the way of fresh laundry.
+Dirt and residue often get stuck in the nooks of your machine, so cleaning it once or twice a month is essential.
+Remove all clothing from the machine, then pour 1/2 cup of baking soda into the detergent compartment and run a complete cycle to remove built-up residue from detergents and dirty laundry.

 Pillows are something many people forget to wash, but they should be laundered at least twice a year.
 Like all other bedding, pillows accumulate dust, dirt, and sweat from our bodies as we sleep, so it's important to remove all of that residue.
-To wash, fill your machine with hot water and add ½ cup of baking soda before adding your pillows.
-(If you have a front load washer, place the pillows and baking soda in at the same time.)
-Set your machine to the heavy soil setting, and run a full cycle.
-Make sure to wash two pillows at once, so your machine remains balanced.
+To wash them in a more natural way, fill your machine with hot water and add 1/2 cup of baking soda before adding your pillows.
+(If you have a front-load washer, place the pillows and baking soda in at the same time.)
+Set your machine to the heavy soil setting and run a full cycle.
+Make sure to wash two pillows at once, which ensures your machine remains balanced.
 Once the cycle is completed, transfer the pillows to the dryer with a few tennis balls to fluff them up again.

 Not only are dryer sheets full of chemicals that get released into the air, residue from these chemicals are left on your clothes, which then come in contact with your skin.
 Thankfully, dryer sheets are one of the easiest laundry products to make yourself.
 Start by placing cut up fabric squares in a container with a tight seal, such as a mason jar.
-Pour 1 cup of vinegar and, if desired, 8-10 drops of your favorite essential oil over the fabric squares, then seal and shake.
-Add 3-4 squares with each dryer load to give laundry a natural fabric-softening boost while keeping static at bay.
+Pour one cup of vinegar and, if desired, eight to ten drops of your favorite essential oil over the fabric squares, then seal and shake.
+Add three to four squares with each dryer load to give laundry a natural fabric-softening boost while keeping static at bay.